matthewfritz/console-blackjack/README.md

 	g++ Blackjack.cpp

+After compiling, you should see the following filename (unless you use the -o flag):

+	a.out

-There are also command-line parameters you can specify prior to execution:
+There are also command-line parameters you can specify prior to execution when you compile the source:

 	--tests 	Run the tests of the underlying objects to ensure compatibility

+For example, if you wanted to run the application with its tests you would run:

+	./a.out --tests